fluencelabs/examples/aqua-examples/evm-integration/README.md

 "84d4d018-0c13-4d6d-8c11-599a3919911c"
 ```

-If you deloy the services, you're service ids are different, of course.
+If you deploy the services, you're service ids are different, of course.
 Also, feel free to use different peers.
 Just with your keys, make sure you keep the (peer id, service id) in a safe place for future use.
 Now that we have our services deployed, it's time to create our Aqua script.

 ### Aqua